akash-network/node/tests/upgrade/grpcsuite/README.md

 # grpcsuite — exhaustive post-upgrade gRPC tx/query verification

-`grpcsuite` exercises **every Akash transaction and every query over the chain's gRPC API** after a network upgrade, so that a passing run means the upgraded chain's API surface is verified accurate.
+`grpcsuite` exercises **every in-scope Akash and mounted Cosmos SDK transaction, plus every in-scope query over the chain's gRPC API** after a network upgrade, so that a passing run means the upgraded chain's API surface is verified accurate.
 CLI is explicitly out of scope.

 It runs in two places against the **same** code: